Ansonhkg/bulky.js/README.md

 }
 ```

-Provides methods to use an access token for various actions.

-#### toRun
+The `use` method provides access to various actions that can be performed with an access token.
+It returns an object containing three methods:

+- **toRun**:
-Runs a specific package or IPFS CID.
+  - Runs a specific package or IPFS CID.
+This method allows you to execute custom-built Lit Action code stored in a local repository.

-#### toExecuteJs
+  - **Parameters**:
+    - `repo`: The local repository of the custom-built Lit Action code.
+    - `params`: Additional parameters required for the specific package.
+- **toExecuteJs**:

-Executes JavaScript code on Lit nodes.
+  - Executes JavaScript code on Lit nodes.
+This method is useful for running dynamic scripts that interact with the Lit Protocol.

-#### toPkpSign
+  - **Parameters**:
+    - `code`: (Optional) The JavaScript code to execute.
+    - `ipfsId`: (Optional) The IPFS ID of the code to execute.
+    - `authMethod`: (Optional) An array of authentication methods to use.
+    - `jsParams`: (Optional) Additional parameters for the JavaScript execution.

+- **toPkpSign**:
-Signs a message using a PKP.
+  - Signs a message using a Programmable Key Pair (PKP).
+This method is essential for cryptographic operations that require signing.
+  - **Parameters**:
+    - `publicKey`: The public key associated with the PKP.
+    - `message`: The message to be signed, which can be a string or a Uint8Array.

+This structure allows for flexible interaction with the Lit Protocol, enabling developers to run custom actions, execute scripts, and perform cryptographic signing seamlessly.

 ## Utility Methods